wp-plugins/wpsso/readme.txt

 = Proven Performance =

-WPSSO is fast and coded for performance, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
+WPSSO is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

 <blockquote>
 <h4>How Fast is WPSSO?</h4>